lewagon/dotfiles/00-Setup/TEACHERS.md

   - Fullstack-Challenges on Kitt (the exercises platform we'll show you later) with your buddy.
 Take enough time with your buddy to read the exercise's README from top to bottom, discuss it to be sure it's properly understood, and share ideas on how to complete the exercise before you start coding.
   - Usually everyone takes a lunch break around 1 PM, but you can take it whenever you want (Teaching Assistants often have lunch around 1 PM ;)
   - _Paris_ Introduce Le Wagon [tips](https://github.com/lewagon/tips/blob/master/paris.geojson) mention restaurants around
 - **5:30 PM - 7 PM**: Livecode.
 You'll gather in the classroom with the teacher and we'll work together on a brand new exercise.
-You'll code from scratch, guided by the class, the idea is to have an interactive session where everyone's involved.
+You'll code from scratch, guided by the class and teacher, the idea is to have an interactive session where everyone's involved.
 - **7:00 PM**:
   - You've reached the end of the day!
 Have a beer in the neighborhood, get to know each others!
   - Back home, don't code (your brains need to **rest**), but take a few minutes to read next day's lecture (you can also play flashcards, we'll show you later)

 ### Any question?

-### First lecture: Setup your computer
-- Go to the lectures' [summary](/00-Setup/README.md) and show briefly how Karr works

-## 10:30 AM - ~ 1 PM
+## 10:30 AM - 1 PM: Setup

+### Setup (by teachers)

+- Run the first Karr lecture on [Setup and Tools](https://karr.lewagon.org/lectures/setup/1-setup/)

 - At the end of the lecture:
-  - students can begin their computer's setups
+  - tell all students to start [Le Wagon's setup](https://github.com/lewagon/setup)
   - students on Mac should click on the apple, Linux on the penguin
-  - students on Linux should gather with a teacher
+  - students on Linux should gather with a dedicated teacher
-  - Useful resources for Linux setups: [WINDOWS.md](https://github.com/lewagon/setup/blob/master/WINDOWS.md) and [UBUNTU_ISSUES.md](https://github.com/lewagon/setup/blob/master/UBUNTU_ISSUES.md).
+  - if you struggle on Linux setup: first read [WINDOWS.md](https://github.com/lewagon/setup/blob/master/WINDOWS.md) and [UBUNTU_ISSUES.md](https://github.com/lewagon/setup/blob/master/UBUNTU_ISSUES.md).

+### Student validation

+At the end of the setup, students will signin on [alumni.lewagon.org](http://alumni.lewagon.org) and complete their profile.
+Then:

-- Manager: often refresh [city admin page](http://alumni.lewagon.org/cities/:city_slug) to validate students' onboarding.
+- Staff should approve them on their city admin page (e.g. see [Paris page](http://alumni.lewagon.org/cities/paris) to validate students' onboarding.
+- Staff should **check that students belong to their batch before approving them**.
+Sometimes, several cities start the same day, and students may pick up the worng batch.
+- After this validation, they will receive 2 mails to join Le Wagon on Github and on Slack.

-### Lunch time
+### 1 PM - 2 PM: Lunch time
 - Tell students to be back at 2 PM sharp for the first (short) lectures

 ## 2 PM - 3 PM